 Symbol Meaning

 ACTL.
 Actual or nominal coordinates of the current position

 XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
 Refer to your machine manual for more information.

-ES M The displayed feed rate in inches corresponds to one tenth of the effective value.
+ESM The displayed feed rate in inches corresponds to one tenth of the effective value.
 Spindle speed S, feed rate F and active M functions.

-Program run started.
+Program run started

 → Axis is locked

-$\odot$ Axis can be moved with the handwheel
+\odot Axis can be moved with the handwheel

 Axes are moving under a basic rotation

 Axes are moving in a tilted working plane

-No active program.
+No active program

-Program run started.
+Program run has started

-[ ] Program run stopped.
+Program run is stopped

-× Program run is being aborted.
+X Program run is being aborted